 I am a humanistic and integrative therapist, which means I use tools from different approaches that best suit you and your needs; create and develop a relationship that encourages you to look at all parts of yourself.
 In this fast paced world, it is easy for parts of ourselves to be overlooked or dismissed but the struggle to be truly healthy requires a holistic approach - looking at the mind, body and soul.

 I have experience working with anxiety, depression, stress, work issues, relationship issues, trauma, childhood issues, bullying, bereavement, loss, low self esteem and confidence, abuse, cancer and physical health issues.
 I work with individuals and couples.

-I work as an associate of Laura Baines-Ball Counselling & Psychotherapy and based near the city centre (LE1).
+I work as an associate of Baines-Ball Counselling & Psychotherapy and based near the city centre (LE1).
 I offer both short and long term therapy, and have weekday availability.
 Please contact me by phone or email to discuss your needs.

 Training, qualifications & experience